actfong/k8s-workshop/Part-3-ServicesWithGKE.md

 kubectl apply -f {manifest-file}
 ```

 Creating an Ingress could take a few minutes.
-You can see the progress on Google Cloud's `Container Engine -> Discovery & load balancing` or `watch -d "kubectl describe ingress tasman-ing"`
+You can see the progress on Google Cloud's `Kubernetes Engine -> Discovery & load balancing` or `watch -d "kubectl describe ingress tasman-ing"`

 Once the Ingress is created, you can get the address from  `kubectl describe ingress {ingress-name}` and access your application.